FRBCesab/rutils/README.md

 Please cite this package as:

-> Casajus N. (2023) rutils: A collection of R functions commonly used in
+> Casajus N. (2023) `rutils`: A collection of R functions commonly used
-> FRB-CESAB projects.
+> in FRB-CESAB projects.
 R package version 0.0.0.9000.
 > <https://frbcesab.github.io/rutils>.

 ## Code of Conduct